baetyl/baetyl-docs-en/docs/guides/Device-connect-to-hub-module.md

 ![WS（Websocket）connection success](../images/guides/connect/mqttbox-ws-connect-success.png)

-In summary, we successfully completed the connection test for the Baetyl Hub module through MQTT.fx and MQTTBox.
+In summary, we successfully completed the connection test for the Baetyl Hub service through MQTT.fx and MQTTBox.
 In addition, we can also write test scripts to connect to Baetyl Hub through Paho MQTT.
 For details, please refer to [Related Resources Download](../Resources.md).